-(F) the homelands policy; and (G) the detention of persons without due process of law; and
+(F) the homelands policy; and

+(G) the detention of persons without due process of law; and

 (2) with respect to the goals referred to in subsection (a)(2), pay particular attention to the involvement of recognized representatives of the black and nonwhite population in South Africa in achieving these goals, including the convening, as soon as possible, by the Government of South Africa of a national congress, composed of all pro-democratic groups in South Africa, to establish a timetable for granting full citizenship to blacks and other nonwhites in South Africa.

-(c) SCHEUDLE OF STUDY AND REPORTS.
-(1) STUDY.-The Commission shall conduct the study under subsection (a) during the 3-year period beginning on the date of the enactment of this Act.
+(C) SCHEUDLE OF STUDY AND REPORTS.

+(1) STUDY .- The Commission shall conduct the study under subsection (a) during the 3-year period beginning on the date of the enactment of this Act.

 (2) REPORTS.-The Commission shall submit interim reports to the Congress at the end of each 6-month period beginning on the date of the enactment of this Act.
 Not later than the end of the 3-year period beginning on the date of the enactment of this Act, the Commission shall submit a final report to the Congress.
-The final report shall containsubsection (a), and (B) if the Commission determines under subparagraph (A) that substantial progress has not been made, a recommendation as to which of the following should be imposed:
+The final report shall contain-

-(A) a determination by the Commission of whether the Government of South Africa has made substantial progress toward the goals set forth in paragraphs (1) and (2) of
+(A) a determination by the Commission of whether the Government of South Africa. has made substantial progress toward the goals set forth in paragraphs (1) and (2) of subsection (a), and